ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 [Test Index](../../studio/database/indexes/create-map-index#test-index) interface,
 because the testing interface is designed for indexing prototyping and the training process will add unnecessary overhead.

 {PANEL/}

-{PANEL: Full Text Search for Non-Alphabetical Characters}

-The results returned by Lucene and Corax **may differ** when the two engines run the same full text search over a text that includes non-alphabetical characters.

-Both search engines remove non-alphabetical characters and create search terms for the remaining text.
-Searching for `din%ner`, for example, will remove the `%`, leave the two search terms `din` and `ner`, and run a search over these two terms.

-Lucene, however, will use its _PharseQuery_ to search for phrases combined of the two terms **in the original order of the terms**: first `din`, followed by `ner`.
-Texts containing the phrases `ner%din` or `ner din`, for example, will **not** be included in the results.
-Corax, on the other hand, will run a sub-query for each term as if the search was for `din` OR `ner`.
-Results for both `dinner` and `nerdin` will, therefore, be returned.

-{PANEL/}